Taq Kasra: History

-The Taq Kasra is now all that remains above ground of a city that was, for nine centuries—from the 2nd century BC to the 7th century AD—the main capital of the successor dynasties of the Persian empire: Parthians and Sassanids.
-The structure left today was the main portico of the audience hall of the Sassanids who maintained the same site chosen by the Parthians and for the same reason, namely proximity to the Roman Empire, whose expansionist aims could be better contained at the point of contact.
+The Taq Kasra is now all that remains above ground of a city that was, for nine centuries—from the 2nd century BC to the 7th century AD—the main capital of the successor dynasties of the Persian Empire: the Parthians and Sasanians.
+The structure left today was the main portico of the audience hall of the Sasanians, who maintained the same site chosen by the Parthians and for the same reason, namely proximity to the Roman Empire, whose expansionist aims could be better contained at the point of contact.

-The structure was captured by the Arabs during the conquest of Persia in 637.
+The structure was captured by the Arabs during the conquest of Ctesiphon in 637 (part of the Muslim conquest of Persia).
 They then used it as a mosque for a while until the area was gradually abandoned.
 In the early 10th century, the Abbasid caliph al-Muktafi dug up the ruins of the palace to reuse its bricks in the construction of the Taj Palace in Baghdad.

 The Arabic poet Al-Buhturi wrote a famous poem about the ruins in the 9th century.
 (Note: Sperl, Stefan (2006).
 Crossing enemy boundaries: Al-Buhturī's ode on the ruins of Ctesiphon re-read in the light of Virgil and Wilfred Owen.
 Bulletin of the School of Oriental and African Studies.
 69. 365-379.
 10.1017/S0041977X06000164.
 Quotation: "[...] the by now abandoned ruins of its capital, Ctesiphon.
 The contemplation of the majestic remains of its royal palace—the great central arch of which stands to this day—inspired him to compose a masterpiece which is ranked among the finest specimens of classical Arabic literature and has been subject to much critical attention, especially in recent times.")